Benefits of colouring

 There are many different reasons as to why colouring books have become so popular with adults.
-There are both mental and physical benefits to colouring.
+There are both mental and physical benefits.
 For example, colouring simulates brain areas related to motor skills, senses and creativity allowing the centre of your brain to relax.
-This is beneficial due to it giving your amygdala (centre point of the brain) periodic rests and it has been found to reduces your stress and anxiety levels.
-Colouring has even been referred to as a modern form of meditation.
+This is beneficial due to it giving your amygdala (centre of brain) periodic rests and it has been found to reduces your stress and anxiety levels.
 Shading can help improve your creativity.
-This would be beneficial to adults as they have been labelled by professors from the university of Toronto as being “Not as creative as most children”.
+This would be beneficial to adults as they have been labelled by professors from university of Toronto as being “Not as creative as most children”.
 It gives adults a chance to show off their creativity and imagination.
 When you are slightly older and have more experience of the world and your surroundings, you become less imaginative.
 Children are more creative because they haven’t had many life experiences and they let their imagination run wild.

 There are many different techniques that can help Alzheimer’s.
-It has been proven by professors from the University of Toronto that partaking in colouring sessions or painting sessions can help regain small amount of memory.
-It has been said that creative activities such as colouring and painting promotes “health brain” activity by stimulating curiosity and self-belief by encouraging individuals to express themselves through colour.
+Proven by professors from the University of Toronto, partaking in colouring sessions or painting sessions can help regain small amount of memory.
+Creative activities such as colouring and painting promotes “health brain”, activity by stimulating curiosity and self-belief by encouraging individuals to express themselves through colour.
 It is amazing how something so simple as colouring can have such a positive impact on an individual.

 Over the years, I have tried to find ways to help myself fall asleep.
 I have used everything from counting sheep to listening to soothing music.
 In my opinion, I think there is nothing that works better than colouring in.
 I have recommended this to some of my friends and some said it worked.
 This has had a significant impact on my everyday life.
 I was previously moody in the mornings and was falling asleep midday.
 When I started to colour and got into a rhythm I felt drowsy and my eyes started to close automatically.
 This was due to the wide range of tranquil colours I was using.
 Because of this, I am now ready and motivated in the mornings and no longer feel tired throughout the day.